mcosovic/FactorGraph.jl/docs/src/index.md

 Within these algorithms, the packege provides several routines to allow dynamic GBP framework:
  - [dynamic GBP algorithm] (@ref dynamicGBP);
  - [ageing GBP algorithm] (@ref ageingGBP).
-Finally, the package also includes a message passing algorithm that allows inference in tree factor graph:
+Finally, the package also includes a message passing algorithm that allows inference in the tree factor graph:
 - [forward–backward algorithm] (@ref treeSchedule).

 ---